digitaltvguy/fswatch-Filesystem-Events-Watchfolder-Shell-Script/README.md

 "MovedTo" event is operating system specific to Linux and identifies file moves into the watchfolder

 If a file is removed from the watch folder, the script checks for this false event by examining the folder for the same file.
-If it doesn’t exist, the event is ignored.
+If the file doesn’t exist, the event is ignored.